hagopjay/gcloud.map/Maths.mapz.md

 ```

-I've created a comprehensive Mermaid diagram mapping the major developments, figures, and interconnections in Mathematics and Physics from ancient times to the present day.
+A comprehensive Mermaid diagram mapping the major developments, figures, and interconnections in Mathematics and Physics from ancient times to the present day.
 The diagram is organized into major branches with key connections highlighted to show the interplay between these fields.

 The diagram features: